VeriQAi/.github/profile/README.md

 # VeriQAI - Solve the Gradescope Efficiency Gap

-VeriQAI provides free, open-source tools for educators. **GradeBridge eliminates the costly trade-off between student convenience and grading efficiency in Gradescope.** *([Technical analysis with platform documentation →](WORKFLOW_MOTIVATION.md))*
+VeriQAI provides free, open-source tools for educators. **GradeBridge eliminates the costly trade-off between student convenience and grading efficiency in Gradescope.** ([constraints that create this problem](WORKFLOW_MOTIVATION.md))

 **🚀 Ready to use right now - no signup required:**